-A collection of MyCAA frequently asked asked questions about eligibility, applying, benefits and more.
+A collection of MyCAA frequently asked questions about eligibility, applying, benefits and more.
 MyCAA provides up to $4,000 in financial assistance for military spouses.
-These funds pay for degree programs, licensure, or credentials leading to employment in what are described as “portable career fields”.
+These funds pay for degree programs, licensure, or credentials leading to employment.

 Who Is Eligible For MyCAA?

-Spouses of active duty military activated members of the National Guard, and Reserve Components are eligible for MyCAA.
-“Spouses of the severely injured, ill, wounded or killed in action” are also eligible according to Army.mil.
+Spouses of active-duty military, activated members of the National Guard, and Reserve Components are eligible for MyCAA.
+“Spouses of the severely injured, ill, wounded or killed in action” are eligible according to Army.mil.
 Spouses of Coast Guard members are also eligible for MyCAA according to the expansion changes in 2020.

 When Are Guard/Reserve Spouses Eligible?